Sell more with better email & SMS

 With support for many countries across the globe (but with different restrictions for some), PayPal opens up your store to a wider audience.

-To use PayPal on WooCommerce, you need a business account that is easy to set up.
+To use PayPal on WooCommerce, you need a business account, which is easy to set up.

 On selecting PayPal, the customers will be redirected to the platform to complete transactions, which also ensures secure transactions.